FlyfocusUAV/Bird-CANdy/README.md

 <hr>

-PCB designed mainly as a universal [UAVCAN](https://uavcan.org/) node which may also be used as a generic CAN interfacing device.
+PCB designed mainly as a universal [UAVCAN](https://uavcan.org/) sensor node which may also be used as a generic CAN interfacing device.

 ![Board top photo](board.jpg)